Since 1983, Children's Museum of Pittsburgh has provided innovative museum experiences that inspire joy, creativity and curiosity.

 The Museum creates and opens Rube Goldberg: A World of Hilarious Invention!, inspired by Rube’s original illustrations and inventive storytelling.
 It begins its traveling tour after this run.

-MuseumLab, the Children’s Museum’s newest expansion, opens next door with exhibits and programs for youth 10 and up.
+MuseumLab, the Children’s Museum’s newest expansion, opens next door with exhibits and programs for youth 10 and up on April 27, 2019.